About PUBLIC Art In Ravensthorpe

-Opening at 6pm on 13 October, 2016 at FORM Gallery, Fitzgerald Biosphere is a body of new work by acclaimed Fremantle-based artist Amok Island.
-The Amsterdam- born, multi-disciplinary artist has recently completed PUBLIC Art in Ravensthorpe’s Six Stages of Banksia baxteri – a 25 metre high wildflower inspired mural across three CBH Group silos in Ravensthorpe, Western Australia.
-The Fitzgerald Biosphere exhibition works were developed around Six Stages of Banksia baxteri, which is the second in a series of monumental street art murals on grain silos delivered by FORM in partnership with CBH Group over the last 18 months.
+Commissioned by FORM for CBH Group, PUBLIC Art in Ravensthorpe’s Six Stages of Banksia baxteri is a 25 metre high wildflower inspired mural painted across three CBH Group silos in Ravensthorpe, Western Australia by acclaimed Fremantle-based artist Amok Island.
+The project, which entailed 31 days, 338 litres of paint and countless trips up and down the silos in a knuckle boom, is the second in a series of monumental street art murals on grain silos delivered by FORM in partnership with CBH Group over the last 18 months.
 The first, in the Wheatbelt community of Northam in March 2015, was Australia’s first silo mural project.

-Six Stages of Banksia baxteri is Amok Island’s largest mural to date and entailed 31 days of painting and incorporated native Western Australian wildlife and flowers to fit with the region’s strong links and connection to wildflowers.
+Six Stages of Banksia baxteri is Amok Island’s largest mural to date and and incorporated native Western Australian wildlife and flowers to fit with the region’s strong links and connection to wildflowers.

 “Each silo side shows a different stage of the flowering cycle of this species of Banksia, only found between Esperance and Albany,” Amok Island said.